rmusab/rmusab.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-My professional interests lie in computer science, mathematics, and philosophy.
+My professional work focuses on computer science and mathematics.

 **Research Interests:**